One more Ganapati. This is special as well.

 A Ganga Jamuna (GJ) Valampuri Ganapati.

 Valampuri, a Tamil word, refers to Ganapati’s trunk turned to the right.
 This is considered to be highly auspicious and is a rarer form of Ganapati.
-It is said casting of Valampuri is guided by more stringent conditions, timing, place, purity…Failure in following the conditions is supposed to bring ‘bad luck’ to the artisan.
-Hence the relative rarity of these images.
+It is said casting of Valampuri is guided by more stringent conditions, timing, place, and purity…Failure in following the conditions is supposed to bring ‘bad luck’ to the artisan.
+Hence, the relative rarity of these images.

 hi